 The role of ritual in Reiki, as in religion, is to help us focus our intention.
 Our Reiki practices are unique; everyone interprets the work differently and our practices develop and grow through the lens of our personal experience, encounters and relationships.
 Our Reiki practice is very individual and will change over time.
 The rituals we use may also change, or fall away.

 I have found the protocols of grounding, protection and invocation to be very helpful in my work.
-You may choose to adopt them, or adapt them, or create your own, or use something else, or use none at all.
+You may choose to adopt them, adapt them, create your own, use something else, or use none at all.
 All of these options are fine.
+The core of your practice is your intention.